-AHS 148 First Aid • 2 Credits • HF
+AHS 148 Responding to Medical Emergencies 2 Credits • HF

 The theory and practice of rescue skills used in emergency situations.
-Topics include standard first aid skills and adult CPR.
-An American Red Cross certificate for standard first aid is awarded upon successful completion of the course.
-Students will be required to pay an additional fee of approximately \$26 (payable to the American Red Cross) to cover the cost of the following items: certificates, pocket mask, bandages and administrative records.
+The purpose of this course is to prepare rescuers with the knowledge and skills necessary to sustain life and minimize injury or sudden illness.
+Successful completion yields a two year American Red Cross certification in CPR/AED for the professional rescuer and first aid.
+Students may be required to pay an additional fee to the American Red Cross for supplies.
 A ten-week course.
 Skills prerequisite: ENG 020.

-AHS 150 Introduction to Nutrition • 3 Credits • SC/ns
+AHS 150 Introduction to Nutrition 3 Credits • ns